mainmatter/ember-simple-auth/README.md

 ### Implementing a custom Authenticator

 Besides extending one of the predefined authenticators, an application can also implement fully custom authenticators.
-In order to do that, extend the abstract base authenticator that Ember Simple Auth comes with and implement the `authenticate`, `restore` and (optionally) `invalidate` methods:
+In order to do that, extend the abstract base authenticator that Ember Simple Auth comes with and override the `authenticate`, `restore` and (optionally) `invalidate` methods:

 ```js